elan-kumaran/Getting-and-Cleaning-Data/CodeBook.md

 ##CodeBook for the Week 3 Getting and Cleaning data assignment
+This codebook describes the variables used in the R script.
+Please read [READ ME](ReadMe.md) for further details on how the script works.
 ##Attributes
 Attributes for this are downloaded from the link below https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip